rumq/java-corejava-book/pages/v1ch04ObjectsAndClasses.md

 Try `plusDays()` on `LocalDate` object.

 The `NullPointerException` is a runtime exception that is thrown when you try to use a variable that does not refer to an object.
 Show `NullPointerException`

+> To share classes among programs, you need to do the following:
+> 1. Place your class files inside a directory—for example, /home/user/classdir.
+Note that this directory is the base directory for the package tree.
+If you add the class com.horstmann.corejava.Employee, then the Employee.class file must be located in the subdirectory /home/user/classdir/com/horstmann/corejava.
+> 2. Place any JAR files inside a directory—for example, /home/user/archives.
+> 3. Set the class path.
+The class path is the collection of all locations that can contain class files

+>Multi-release JARs are not intended for different versions of a program or library.
+The public API of all classes should be the same for both releases.
+The sole purpose of multi-release JARs is to enable a particular version of your program or library to work with multiple JDK releases.
+If you add functionality or change an API, you should provide a new version of the JAR instead.

+## Class Design Hints

+1. Always keep data private.
+2. Always initialize data fields.
+3. Don't use too many basic types in a class.
+4. Not all fields need individual field accessors and mutators.
+5. Break up classes that have too many responsibilities.
+6. Make the names of classes and methods reflect their functionality.
+   >  A good convention is that a class name should be a noun (Order), or a noun preceded by an adjective (RushOrder) or a gerund (an “-ing” word, as in BillingAddress).
+As for methods, follow the standard convention that accessor methods begin with a lowercase get (getSalary) and mutator methods use a lowercase set (setSalary).
+7. Prefer immutable classes.

 >[Common Home](../README.md)